Colin Dobson: Sheffield Wednesday

-At fifteen, Dobson began his career at Sheffield Wednesday.
+At 15, Dobson began his career at Sheffield Wednesday.
 He became a part-time professional in November 1957 and turned fully professional in 1961.
 Wednesday finished the 1961–62 season in sixth place in the First Division under the stewardship of Vic Buckingham.
 He scored one goal in the 1961–62 Inter-Cities Fairs Cup, in a 5–2 home victory over Lyon; Wednesday went on to reach the quarter-finals, where they were knocked out by Barcelona after a 2–0 defeat at Camp Nou.
 The "Owls" again posted sixth-place finishes in 1962–63 and 1963–64, before slipping to eighth position in 1964–65 under new boss Alan Brown.
 They dropped down to 17th spot in 1965–66.
 He was not selected for the 1966 FA Cup final defeat to Everton.
 In league and cup competitions, Dobson scored 52 goals in 193 first-team appearances at Hillsborough.

 Huddersfield Town

 Dobson moved on to Tom Johnston's Huddersfield Town for a £20,000 fee in August 1966.
 He made a significant impact with 17 goals in 39 games in the 1966–67 season; strike partner Tony Leighton also claimed 20 goals to help Town to a sixth-place finish in the Second Division.
 Dobson finished as the club's top-scorer with 14 goals in 47 games in the 1967–68 campaign, including one in the League Cup semi-final defeat to Arsenal at Highbury.
-He then was a top-scorer for a second time as he bagged 11 goals in 43 matches in the 1968–69 season, as new boss Ian Greaves took the "Terriers" to within 10 points of promotion.
+He was then a top-scorer for a second time as he bagged 11 goals in 43 matches in the 1968–69 season, as new boss Ian Greaves took the "Terriers" to within ten points of promotion.
 Dobson built a successful partnership with Frank Worthington and claimed nine goals in his 33 appearances as promotion was achieved with a first-place finish in 1969–70.
 However, he appeared just 12 times in the 1970–71 campaign, claiming one goal, and departed Leeds Road at the end of the season.
 He also played four Third Division games at Pat Saward's Brighton & Hove Albion in January 1972 on a loan deal that was expected to be made permanent.
 However, he fractured his ankle in the last of these games, his full home debut against Walsall on 12 February.